3sannasia/Satellite-Signal-Sentry/README.md

-# Immersive 3D Visualization: Unveiling the Mystique of GNSS and the Satellites that Power them
+# GPS 3D Visualization: Unveiling the Mystique of GNSS and the Satellites that Power them

 ## Team
 Akash Sannasi - Team Lead